boonya/rtsp-video-recorder/README.md

 ### If you need to know whether recording is in process or no

-You can execute `isRecording` methond on recorder instance which returns boolean value
+You can execute `isRecording` method on recorder instance which returns boolean value

 ```ts
 recorder.isRecording();